eformat/acm-gitops-ocp/README.md

 # ACM GitOps OpenShift BareMetal with Sushy

-ACM, PolicyGenerator Kustomize Pugin, Helm, Sushy
+ACM, PolicyGenerator Kustomize Pugin, Helm, Sushy - to deploy a SNO bare metal cluster

 # 🤠 For the impatient